Fall 2016 issue of Dædalus: “Ethics, Technology & War”

 The rise of remote controlled warfare, cyber warfare, and autonomous weapons has raised complex questions—some new, some more familiar—about how new weapon technologies conform to the international laws of war.
 The use of these new technologies is further complicated by the nature of the conflict they are employed in: increasingly asymmetric warfare waged against nonstate actors.
 But in addition to challenges to traditional just war principles, new and emerging technologies and fresh international approaches are also providing opportunities for early warning of civil conflict, atrocity prevention, improved combat medicine, and more effective international peacekeeping.

-“On Political Leadership,” the American Academy’s latest issue of Dædalus, is now available for order through MIT Press.
+“Ethics, Technology & War,” the American Academy’s latest issue of Dædalus, is now available for order through MIT Press.
 Learn more about this issue in the Table of Contents immediately below.